 (a) Specify the approximate percentage of the annual SBT catch that was landed as domestic product.

-During the reporting period, 100% of SBT product from the SBTF, ETBF and WTBF was landed as domestic product in Australian ports. (b) Describe the system used for controlling and monitoring domestic landings of SBT.
-This should include details of:
+Currently, 100% of SBT product from the SBTF, ETBF and WTBF is landed as domestic product in Australian ports.
+This is not expected to change in the foreseeable future.

-i.
-Rules for designated ports of landing of SBT:-
+(b) Describe the system used for controlling and monitoring domestic landings of SBT.
+This should include details of: i.
+Rules for designated ports of landing of SBT:- ii.
+Inspections required for landings of SBT (including % coverage):-